pratishtha-maker/Machine_Learning/Project/Readme.md

 Reck_method.ipynb

+Project.ipynb

 ## Results
-Results are included in the project report.
+Results are included in the Results folder and a project report is also uploaded on Github as well as Canvas.